r0hansaxena/ToolMesh/README.md

 - **Validation Evidence**: Transparent access to node agreement data and verification reasoning.
 - **Client Configuration**: Automated generation of configuration standards for AI hosts including Claude and Cursor.
 - **Technical Documentation**: Integrated resources detailing the Mesh Protocol architecture and decentralized validation logic.

+## Implementation

+To initialize the platform in a local environment, follow these technical procedures:

+1. **Environment Setup**: Ensure Node.js and npm are installed.
+2. **Dependency Resolution**: Execute `npm install` within the project root.
+3. **Application Execution**: Run `npm run dev` to start the development server.
+4. **Interface Access**: Access the application via `http://localhost:3000`.